Roamer Lithium Ion Batteries Review (My 4 Years Of Use) Are They Worth It?

 They’re light and compact, long-lasting, easy to maintain, safe, and come with a fantastic BMS and integrated mobile app.

-Crucially for us, this means we can use it to safely power our Zero Breeze air con unit (which is a god send now that we are in warmer climates!).
+Crucially for us, in our van we have been able to to safely power our Zero Breeze air con unit (which was a god send in warmer climates!).
 Read more about this, and how to install one in your camper in our Zero Breeze Mark 2 review guide.

 So yes, I really am loving Roamer batteries very much and can’t recommend it enough for fellow van lifers.